lheisey/ppv-addons/README.txt

     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.

-* tags-by-number - Displays all tags and count for each.
+* tags-by-number - Displays all tags with count by order of count number.
 Output list will be paged.
 Shortcode options:
     * posts_per_page [default 24] - Set number of tags per page for paged output.
     * order [default DESC] - Whether to display posts in ascending (ASC) or descending (DESC) order.

+* tags-alphabetical - Displays all tags with count by alphabetical order.
+Output list will be paged.
+Shortcode options:
+    * posts_per_page [default 24] - Set number of tags per page for paged output.
+    * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.

 == Installation ==